Advantage of Invisible Thoughts

 Let's face it - what is not ours is sweeter.
 So, over the course of our early upbringing and young adulthood we instill into our automatic nature this censor, we call it conscience, the job of which is to follow those moral norms.

-Moreover, since it represents the "voice of social morality", it gives us a notion that our thoughts are visible to others - just because they are visible to the others' moral standards in our head.
+Moreover, since it represents the "voice of social authority", it gives us a notion that our thoughts are visible to others - just because they are visible to the others' moral standards in our head.
 You see what I mean - we mix those outside who can see us with "those" inside our head.

 You are not aware of it, not until you see a person looking away when she has some negative thoughts about you on her mind.
 She unconsciously believes that you can detect her thoughts from her eyes.